Western barn owl: Geographic variation

-The bird's head and upper body typically vary between pale brown and some shade of grey (especially on the forehead and back) in most subspecies.
-Some are purer, richer brown instead, and all have fine black-and-white speckles, except on the remiges and rectrices (main wing feathers), which are light brown with darker bands.
+The western barn owl's head and upper body typically vary between pale brown and some shade of grey, especially on the forehead and back in most subspecies.
+Some are purer, richer brown instead, and all have fine black-and-white speckles, except on the remiges and rectrices, which are light brown with darker bands.
 The heart-shaped face is usually bright white, but in some subspecies it is brown.
 The underparts, including the tarsometatarsal (lower leg) feathers, vary from white to reddish buff among the subspecies and are either mostly unpatterned or bear a varying number of tiny blackish-brown speckles.
 It has been found that at least in the continental European populations, females with more spotting are healthier than plainer birds.
 This does not hold true for European males by contrast, where the spotting varies according to subspecies.
 The bill varies from pale horn to dark buff, corresponding to the general plumage hue, and the iris is blackish brown.
 The toes, like the bill, vary in colour, ranging from pink to dark pinkish-grey, and the talons are black.

-Both leucistic and melanistic barn owls have been recorded in the wild and in captivity, with melanistic individuals estimated to occur with odds of 1 out of every 100,000 birds.

-On average within any one population, males tend to have fewer spots on the underside and are paler in colour than females.
-Nestlings are covered in white down, but the heart-shaped facial disk becomes visible soon after hatching.

-Contrary to popular belief, the barn owl does not hoot (such calls are made by typical owls, like the tawny owl or other members of the genus Strix).
-It instead produces a characteristic piercing shree scream, an eerie, long-drawn-out shriek.
-Males in courtship give a shrill twitter.
-Both young and old can hiss like a snake to scare away intruders.
-Other sounds produced include a purring chirrup, denoting pleasure, and a "kee-yak", which resembles one of the vocalisations of the tawny owl.
-When captured or cornered, the barn owl throws itself on its back and flails with sharp-taloned feet, making for an effective defence.
-In such situations, it may emit rasping sounds or clicking snaps, produced probably by the bill but possibly by the tongue.

-Distribution
+Distribution and habitat

-Its range includes all of Europe (except Fennoscandia and Malta), most of Africa apart from the Sahara, and southwest Asia east to western Iran.

-In continental Europe the distance travelled is greater, commonly somewhere between 50 and 100 km but exceptionally 1500 km, with ringed birds from the Netherlands ending up in Spain and in Ukraine.
-Movements in the African continent include 1000 km from Senegambia to Sierra Leone and up to 579 km within South Africa.
+The western barn owl is native to most of Europe, West Asia and Africa.
+The densest clusters are in Western and Central Europe and in countries bordering the Mediterranean Sea.
+Some smaller clusters are present in East Africa and Madagascar.
+In Ghana and the wider West African region, it occurs in small scattered pockets.
+The species was introduced by humans to parts of the Pacific islands and Malaysia to control rat populations.
+In 2025, the western barn owl was reintroduced to Montjuïc hill in Barcelona as part of the Barcelona Nature Plan and the Climate Plan.

+The western barn owl inhabits open wetlands and grasslands, savannas, heathlands and deciduous shrublands up to an elevation of 4000 m, but also agricultural landscapes and peri-urban areas.

 Ten geographical subspecies are currently accepted: